Uberspace/lab/source/guide_django.rst

 .. hint::

-  Depening on your database configuration, additional modules like ``mysqlclient`` might be required.
+  Depending on your database configuration, additional modules like ``mysqlclient`` might be required.

 Create a django project.
 We will use "MyDjangoProject" during this guide.